 4. Poor Airflow with accumulated unhealthy chemicals

 A tightly sealed home may be great for your energy bills, but it’s not so good for your health.
+In fact, there are over 85,000 human-made chemicals, many with health consequences.
 Building materials, carpets (GUT standard purportedly has low VOC carpets), paint (no and low VOC options exist), appliances, and cleaning supplies release toxic chemicals known as volatile organic compounds, or VOCs (see CDC).
 These compounds have been found in unsafe levels in homes (see below), schools, and malls.
 If your home isn’t circulating fresh air inside (and probably also filtering), VOCs accumulate and contribute to health problems.

 In the short term, you might notice headaches, nausea, dizziness and nose and throat irritation.
 There is some evidence that VOCs can affect the IQ of developing fetuses as well.
 Additionally, the EPA reports that long-term exposure to VOCs damages the liver, kidneys, and central nervous system, and may cause cancer.